opendcd/opendcd.github.io/README.md

 More Information

-  - Ongoing introdcution slides can be found [here](https://dl.dropboxusercontent.com/u/321851/opendcd.pdf).
+  - Ongoing introdutory slides can be found [here](https://dl.dropboxusercontent.com/u/321851/opendcd.pdf).
 These are updated frequently.